omer9872/omer9872/README.md

     - Neural Networks
       - Tensorflow (Python)

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
   -

   - Machine Learning techniques

+- 🔍 You can check my repos.
+  -

 <!---
 omer9872/omer9872 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.